Procedural Design Systems: How Sailop Generates Infinite Palettes

 }Spacing Generation

-Spacing values intentionally break the 4px grid:
+Spacing values deliberately break the 4px grid that every Tailwind UI snaps to:

 function generateSpacing(rng: () => number) {

-// Generate 3 "off-grid" micro values (not multiples of 4)
+// Three "off-grid" micro values (not multiples of 4)

 const offGrid = [